 Sub-1 GHz spectrum

 There have been recent decisions IEEE 802 would like to be sure that ICASA is aware of regarding the 863-868 MHz and 917.4-919.4 MHz bands in Europe, which allow data transmission devices (also known as Short Range Devices (SRDs)) to operate in <=1 MHz channels at 25mW ERP with duty cycle requirements.
-This allows various beneficial IoT related applications, for example in the areas of Smart Cities and Agriculture, to be supported by IEEE 802 wireless technologies such as IEEE 802.11ah and IEEE 802.15.4g.
+This allows various beneficial IoT related applications, for example in the areas of Smart Cities and Agriculture, to be supported by IEEE 802 wireless technologies such as IEEE Std 802.11 and IEEE Std 802.15.4.
 To harmonize with European regulations would allow for common equipment and networks to be more readily available and maintainable for South African markets.

 Many countries, such as Australia and New Zealand, allow class licensed SRDs across the entire frequency range of 915 – 928 MHz.
 This flexibility allows products developed for the Americas, where the 902 – 928 MHz frequency range is available for licence-exempt devices, to be easily adapted and made available to the Australian and New Zealand public.
 For ICASA to open up more licence-exempt spectrum in the 900 MHz band in general, would allow more growth and opportunity for South Africa to develop and deploy more technologies and networks designed for this band globally, which has propagation qualities that allow devices, such as battery powered IoT devices, to cover more geographic area than higher frequencies allow.